 The dentures are available in two types: complete and partial.
 If you have more than half of all teeth missing, the dentist can recommend complete dentures.
 Your remaining teeth are extracted to create room for the false teeth for these dentures to be fixed.

 Partial dentures, on the other hand, is used when you have multiple teeth missing.
 The dentures use the remaining teeth for support.
 If you have sufficient bone density, you may opt for implant-supported dentures.

 Although the dentures are effective, they need constant adjustment because the jaw bone shrinks as we age.
 It is also vital to clean and care for dentures to increase their durability.

 Teeth implants are a long-lasting solution for missing teeth.
 These are metal posts that are fixed on the jawbone to act as roots.

 For the teeth implants to be fixed, you need to have sufficient bone support.
 Failure to meet the threshold creates the need for a bone graft to stimulate new bone growth.
 Bone grafting is the use of bone granules to generate new growth.

 Implants take about nine months (if a bone graft is not done), and it involves a few steps to be complete.

 Restorative dental services are geared to restore and improve your dental health.
 All these treatments are effective, but it is prudent to consult the dentist on which treatment is ideal for you.
-When you visit Lynn Alan Palmer, DDS, our dentist will examine your teeth and recommend the appropriate treatment.
-Our dentist will take care of you through each treatment, how it’s done, and the risks involved, if any.
+When you visit Lynn Alan Palmer, DDS, our dentist near you will examine your teeth and recommend the appropriate treatment.
+Our trusted dentist will take care of you through each treatment, how it’s done, and the risks involved, if any.